 Political Gambit is a highly generic blog about all things political.
-We join approximately 190,000,000,000 similar blogs that pontificate about every conceivable topic, no matter how pedestrian or over-analyzed.
-Yet we dive into this generic world confidently and unapologetically.
-Are we filling an important niche?
-No. Our competitive advantage?
+I join approximately 190,000,000,000 similar blogs that pontificate about every conceivable topic, no matter how pedestrian or over-analyzed.
+Yet I dive into this generic world confidently and unapologetically.
+Am I filling an important niche?
+No. My competitive advantage?
 None.
 Enjoy!

 Tuesday, April 30, 2013

 Jason Collins: The Greatest Hero Who Has Ever Lived

 The word “courage” used to mean something.
 No longer.

 The meaning of one of Antiquity’s cardinal virtues has been diluted to the

 The news worthiness of the announcement is

 debatable.
 What is far more interesting to me is the implied and sometimes

 explicitly stated narrative that Jason Collins was somehow “courageous” for